Get Audubon in Your Inbox

 The Audubon Coastal Bird Survey is a volunteer-based citizen science program designed to provide scientists with valuable data for addressing conservation needs of coastal waterbirds that breed, winter and migrate along the Gulf Coast.
 The program, originally established through the Pascagoula River Audubon Center, and Audubon’s Gulf Program in response to the BP oil spill, is already providing valuable population and habitat-use data for a variety of coastal waterbirds, many of which are experiencing population declines.

 Frequent coastal waterbird surveys during key migratory and winter periods are used to understand how waterbirds use coastal habitats locally and across the northern Gulf of Mexico and will also be consistent with monitoring priorities developed by national waterbird and shorebird conservation plans.
 In addition, the survey protocols are designed to align with International Shorebird Surveys, the primary tool for understanding migratory shorebird population trends in the Western Hemisphere.

-If you live near or visit the Texas, Louisiana, Mississippi, Alabama, or Florida coasts and would like to participate, please contact Erik Johnson at ejohnson AT audubon DOT org so that we can assign you to one or more of the survey routes and provide you with the information you'll need to conduct the surveys.
+If you live near or visit the Texas, Louisiana, Mississippi, Alabama, Florida coasts and would like to participate, please contact the staff from National Audubon Society and/or Audubon chapters listed below so that we can assign you to one or more survey routes and provide you with the information you’ll need to conduct surveys.

 You can find out more about the survey program by downloading the documents below.